 Violet mulled its words in her head and stared at her soul gem until the afterimage of its light burned into her eyes.
 What did she want?

 She named the outsider's witch Gertrud.

-By now, Violet was so familiar with her magic signature that she could track it from across town.
+By now, Violet was so familiar with the witch's magic signature that she could track it from across town.
 The beautiful rose gardens of her maze was a place she visited often, a place which felt almost as cozy as home.
-The moustached minions who worked to maintain the garden were charming in a way, as long as they weren't driven berzerk in battle or harvesting people to fertilize the plants and sustain their mistress.
+The moustached minions who worked to maintain the garden were charming in a way, as long as they weren't driven berserk in battle or harvesting people to fertilize the plants and sustain their mistress.
 Violet tried capturing one once and, like roses picked from Gertrud's garden, it didn't last long outside the maze.